This information applies to Windows Internet Explorer 7 and Windows Internet Explorer 8.

-This website’s address doesn't match the address in the security certificate
+This website’s address does not match the address in the security certificate

-This error indicates that a website is using a digital certificate that was issued to a different web address.
+This error indicates that a website is using a digital certificate which was issued to a different web address.
 This error can also occur if a company owns several websites and uses a certificate that was issued for one web address for another site (for example, for a different department or division).
-This error should only be ignored if you're confident that the site really is related to the website on the certificate.
+This error should only be ignored if you are confident that the site really is related to the website on the certificate.

 This website’s security certificate is out of date

-This website’s security certificate isn't from a trusted source
+This website’s security certificate is not from a trusted source

-This error occurs when the certificate has been issued by a certification authority that isn't recognized by Internet Explorer.
-It's unlikely that this error will occur on a legitimate business or banking site.
+This error occurs when the certificate has been issued by a certification authority that is not recognized by Internet Explorer.
+It is unlikely that this error will occur on a legitimate business or banking site.
 Phishing sites often attempt to use fake certificates that will trigger this error.

 Internet Explorer has found a problem with this website’s security certificate

-This error occurs when Internet Explorer finds a problem with a security certificate that doesn't fit any other error conditions.
+This error occurs when Internet Explorer finds a problem with a security certificate that does not fit any other error conditions.
 The error can potentially occur because a certificate has been corrupted, tampered with, is written in an unknown format, or is unreadable.
-You shouldn't trust the identity of the site if the certificate has this error.
+You should not trust the identity of the site if the certificate has this error.